 Your clients are celebrating a HUGE moment in their lives, and so are their families and friends.
 They invest sizable sums of money into the event and time.
 It is also an event that is built up in their minds.
 Whether they have dreamed about this day since they were little or not, society has established several wedding constructs.

 - It's got to be one of the most memorable days in your entire life

 - You should be ecstatic from the moment you get engaged onwards

 - Wow-factor is the name of the game

 - No details should be omitted

 What this all adds up to for the wedding pros like you is high demand and high expectations.

 Our clients and their families want to feel cherished from the moment they hire us.
-The relationship is often short and sweet, and for everyone's sake, we are banking on no-repeats!
+The relationship is often short and sweet, and we are banking on no repeats for everyone's sake!

 It's like a ‘one shot at gold' kind of situation.
-While this is exactly what we've signed up for, it can often become overwhelming for us to consistently meet our clients' needs in a way that keeps us competitive and not burnt-out.
+While this is precisely what we've signed up for, it can often become overwhelming for us to consistently meet our clients' needs in a way that keeps us competitive and not burnt out.